1959 Quarter Value (2026 Guide): Errors List, “D” & No Mint Mark Worth)

 1959-D Quarter Value

-The 1959-D quarter represents Denver mint production during a pivotal year in Washington quarter history, with over 62 million coins struck making it the highest mintage variety of 1959.
+The 1959-D quarter represents Denver Mint production at its peak for the year, with over 62 million coins struck — making it the highest-mintage variety of 1959.
+Denver’s coins accounted for roughly 72% of all 1959 circulation quarters.

 1959-D Quarter Price/Grade Chart